 Tell me more about whale watching in New Brunswick

-You can drive along New Brunswick’s Fundy coast and visit the islands by flying Air Canada to Halifax Nova Scotia and taking a 30-minute hop into St. John.
+Although this is the premier spot for whale watching in New Brunswick, you can drive along New Brunswick’s Fundy coast and visit the islands by flying Air Canada to Halifax Nova Scotia and taking a 30-minute hop into St. John.

 The Algonquin Resort, 184 Adolphus Street, St. Andrews, New Brunswick Canada ESB 1T7.
 Rooms from $250 CAD.
 Golf packages are available.
 Braxton’s Restaurant offers excellent dining and cocktails, and the golf clubhouse has tasty snacks too.